-Low washer fluid warning light (For Canada)
+Low washer fluid warning light (Canada only)

 This light comes on when the washer fluid in the washer tank is at a low level.
 Add washer fluid as necessary.
 See "Window washer fluid" in the "8.
-Do-it-vourself" section.
+Do-it-yourself" section.

-or BRAKE Brake warning light
+Brake warning light